I hate the word, “empowerment”. It’s often inhibits us from becoming a good leader.

 I hate the word “empowerment.”

-I never think I should “empower” anyone — especially our team.
+I never think I should “empower” anyone — especially our team, here at Know Your Team.
 It’s often a leadership mistake, in my mind.

 Why?
 The definition of the word “empower” is:

 to give power to (someone); to make (someone) stronger and more confident.

 The keywords here are “give” and “make.”
 Empowerment means you’re transferring power to someone else.
 You think someone else needs you — your permission, your influence, your talents — to do something.
 And I don’t ever believe that’s the case.